WarehouseManagementProject/InventoryManagement/README.md

 ## Key Objectives

 - Build Python classes for the warehouse hierarchy (Zones, Aisles, Racks, Items) with essential metadata.
 - Organize the warehouse as Zones → Aisles → Racks, with only Racks storing items.
 - Develop a randomized function to validate and assign items to available racks.
-- Apply local search techniques and cost functions to optimize space utilization and retrieval times.
+- Apply local search techniques and cost functions to optimize SLIM.
 - Use a 3D visualization library (e.g., PyVista) to render entities and animate changes in real time.
-- Measure performance based on space utilization, efficiency, and layout effectiveness.
+- Measure performance based on space utilization, retrival efficiency, and layout effectiveness.
+One Advantage with PyVista is it's interactive.
+So a high level visual evaluation can be performed.
 - Ensure scalability and adaptability to handle growing warehouses and new constraints.